harshitparwal/APL-buildathon/README.md

 ## ✨ Features

-- **Call the Ball (Micro-Predictions):** Predict the outcome of the next delivery (Dot, Single, Boundary, Wicket) before it is bowled to earn points!
+- **Call the Ball (Micro-Predictions):** Predict the outcome of the next delivery (Dot, Single, Boundary, Wicket).
+You have a 10-second window to lock in your prediction before the bowler begins their run-up!
+Correct predictions earn +10 points.
 - **Live Crowd Pulse:** A global sentiment meter that tracks the mood of the audience in real-time.
-Spam the 🔥, 🤯, 😡, and 🥶 emojis to swing the meter!
+Spam the 🔥, 🤯, 😡, and 🥶 emojis to swing the meter and watch the emojis physically float up the screen for every connected user in real-time!
-- **Armchair Umpire (DRS System):** When a close call happens, the simulation pauses and hands the decision to the audience.
-Vote OUT or NOT OUT and watch the community consensus roll in.
+- **Armchair Umpire (DRS System):** When a close call happens, the simulation triggers a 10-second community review.
+Vote OUT or NOT OUT and watch the live consensus roll in.
+Correctly predicting the final verdict rewards you with +5 points!
 - **Ephemeral Chat:** When a massive moment occurs (like a boundary), a temporary chat room slides onto the screen for 30 seconds, letting the audience react wildly before vanishing.
 - **Glassmorphism UI:** A premium, modern, responsive design built with raw CSS and flexbox.